LABSN/mnefun/doc/overview.rst

 whitening : dict
     Whitening plots, with keys 'analysis', 'name', and 'cov'. sensor : dict
-    Sensor topomaps, with keys 'analysis', 'name', and 'times'. source : dict
+    Sensor topomaps, with keys 'analysis', 'name', 'times', and 'proj'.
+    'proj' can be True (default), False, or 'reconstruct'.
+    False and 'reconstruct' require ``epochs_proj='delayed'``. source : dict
     Source plots, with keys 'analysis', 'name', 'inv', 'times', 'views', and 'size'.